SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 What's in my Interactive Environment?
 -------------------------------------

-* your project, which is cloned into the environment (but by default *without files that are stored in git LFS*)
+* your project, which is cloned into the environment on startup
+* your data (if the option ``Automatically fetch LFS data`` is selected) files that are stored in git LFS*)

 * all the software required to launch the environment and common tools for